GameOfPods/podcastproject/README.md

 This application should be used for an easy to setup all in one podcast website including additions like a wiki, advent calendars, different podcasts (feeds, specials, etc.)

+_THIS PROJECT IS CURRENTLY UNDER HEAVY DEVELOPMENT.
+SO ONLY USE IT WHEN YOU 100% KNOW WHAT YOU ARE DOING_

 ## Running the application

 The project is a standard Maven project.
 To run it from the command line,